Toby Price: 2022

 Price came 10th in the 2022 Dakar Rally, winning Stage 10.

 His autobiography, Endurance: The Toby Price Story was released in late January.

 Returning to the Finke Desert Race in June, Price won the Cars category for the second time, setting a record time of 1:36:38 from Alice Springs to Finke, and an overall race record of 3:21:46.
 This gave Price his eighth King of the Desert title and he remains the only competitor to have won on both two wheels and four.

 2023

 Price came second in the 2023 Dakar Rally, after winning the Prologue.
 He was 43 seconds behind teammate Kevin Benavides after 2 weeks of racing.

+In June, Price won the Finke Desert Race for the ninth time, taking out the cars category for the third consecutive year.

+Price won the Rallye du Maroc in October, giving him overall second place in the 2023 World Rally-Raid Championship, 4 points behind Luciano Benavides.

+2024

+Price won the 2024 Baja 500 in a SCORE Trophy Truck, with a time of 9 hours, 19 minutes, 55 seconds.